Celebrating Thirteen Years Online

 The sail rig shown in the above images is only intended to be sufficient for get-home purposes in the event of engine trouble and to also act as steadying sails.
 In other words, sailing performance was not considered a top priority, thus the design is primarily that of a motor vessel.

 The hull would however sail well if given sufficient sail area and a revised keel profile.
-In the Larger Color Image I have sketched a proposed keel profile and a proposed forward mast location.
+In the Color Profile I have sketched a proposed keel profile and a proposed forward mast location.
 The sail rig for that configuration is yet to be determined.
 The amount of sail area possible would depend on the stability characteristics after adding ballast in a revised keel profile.

 Design Genesis

-Greatheart 36 | Gulliver 46 | Greatheart 48 | Greatheart 54 | Greatheart 60 | Swallows Nest 60
+Greatheart 36 | Vagabond 36 | Gulliver 46 | Greatheart 48 | Greatheart 54

-We then modified the hull to create the "Vagabond" series which makes use of a proportionately longer waterline and a more upright stem and transom.
-Combined, this reduces the overhangs and increases the WL length to gain more interior space with less overall hull length.
+In order to achieve a proportionately longer waterline and more interior space without increasing boat length, we developed another series of designs based on the same hull form, but with a more upright stem and transom.
+Combined, this reduces the overhangs and increases the WL length for a higher inherent speed, and to gain more interior space without increasing overall hull length.
 Check out the following links for boats in the Vagabond series...

-Vagrant 49 | Vagabond 50 | Voyager 52 | Valdemar 53
+Vagrant 49 | Vagrant 70 | Vagabond 50 | Voyager 52 | Valdemar 53 | Valdemar 70

 For more information on this or other designs, please inquire